 Employee directors do not receive any separate compensation for their board activities.
-Each of our non-employee directors receives an annual fee payable in cash.
-In addition, to ensure that our non-employee directors have an ownership interest aligned with our stockholders, each non-employee director also receives an annual grant of shares of our common stock issued under our 2008 Omnibus Incentive Compensation Plan (which we refer to in this proxy statement as the 2008 Omnibus Plan).
+Each of our non-employee directors receives an annual fee payable in cash or, at the director's election, stock options issued under our Omnibus Plan.
+In addition, to ensure that our non-employee directors have an ownership interest aligned with our stockholders, each non-employee director also receives an annual grant of shares of our common stock issued under our Omnibus Plan.
 Members of our board committees receive an additional annual fee for each committee on which they serve.
-Each non-employee director also receives a cash fee for each board meeting and committee meeting attended in person or by telephone.
 Our directors are entitled to reimbursement of their reasonable out-of-pocket expenses in connection with their travel to and attendance at meetings of the board of directors or board committees.